-111 See, e.g., Bernard Black and John C. Coffee, Hail Britannia?: Institutional Investor Behavior Under Limited Regulation, .
+See, e.g., Bernard Black and John C. Coffee, Hail Britannia?: Institutional Investor Behavior Under Limited Regulation, .
 92 MICH.
 L. REV. 1997 (1994).

-112 See generally John Armour and Jeffrey N. Gordon, The Berle-Means Corporation of the 21st Century, supra note 59.
+See generally John Armour and Jeffrey N. Gordon, The Berle-Means Corporation of the 21st Century, supra note 59.
 Indeed, a major new project of corporate governance reform is to deal with a worldwide pattern of increased ownership by increasingly diverse and geographically dispersed institutional investors, an ownership pattern that confounds the assumptions of both the US (retail) and the UK (concentrated institutional) systems.

-113 For recent articles on the "size effect" and "performance effect" of activist hedge funds, see Alon Brav et al, take a different direction, one that evaluates safety and soundness concerns created by particular compensation structures.

-114 Hedge Fund Activism, Corporate Governance, and Firm Performance, 63 J. FIN.
+117 For recent articles on the "size effect" and "performance effect" of activist hedge funds, see Alon Brav et al, Hedge Fund Activism, Corporate Governance, and Firm Performance, 63 J. FIN.
 1729 (2008); Id., The Returns, to Hedge Fund Activism, 64 FIN ANAL J. 45 (2008); April Klein & Emanuel Zur, Entrepreneurial Shareholder Activism: Hedge Funds and Other Private Investors, J. FIN. (forthcoming 2009).

-The SEC would need to work out various details, such as the applicability of "say on pay" to firm that dipped below the threshold and then made an acquisition through a reverse merger with a firm that never qualified.
+&lt;sup>118 The SEC would need to work out various details, such as the applicability of "say on pay" to firm that dipped below the threshold and then made an acquisition through a reverse merger with a firm that never qualified.
+Indeed, this seems to be the approach embraced by recent proposals of the Group of Thirty, chaired by Paul Volcker.
+See Group of Thirty, Financial Reform: A Framework for Financial Stability 12 (Jan.
+15, 2009).